 Yeah, yeah, cuz we’re all gonna trip over stuff, right?
 I mean, I still trip over things, and I’m a perfectly capable 50-year-old right, but you know what?
 I catch myself.

 Yeah, I love it.
 This is great.
-Because this reference point is what’s really going to make a difference for people.
+Because this reference point is what’s going to make a difference for people.
 It’s knowing that they’ve been here before.
-And it’s not unfamiliar unless fear creeps in and more courage kicks in, and then they could go through this process and not be afraid of falling and then adjusting their gait to walk more cautiously, which then impacts their life overall in the future,
+And it’s not unfamiliar unless fear creeps in and more courage kicks in, and then they could go through this process and not be afraid of falling and then adjust their gait to walk more cautiously, which then impacts their life overall in the future,

-Right and actually makes their balance worse, correct?
+Right and makes their balance worse, correct?
 That’s good.
 Yeah.
 And then getting them back into a sport that they like helps them stay active forever.

 Yeah, I love it.
 So do you guys keep statistics or data about the type of results that you get?
 And how do you use that information to inform your path forward?

 So that’s a great question.
 And we’re kind of in the infancy scale of that, ever since I opened up I’ve done an outcome form on everybody.
 And so there’s some PT data that we take.
-The hard thing with the PT testing is it’s not always it’s sometimes a little too easy to be honest with you, for people who are like high-level stroke patients or high-level Parkinson’s patients.
+The hard thing with PT testing is it’s not always it’s sometimes a little too easy, to be honest with you, for people who are like high-level stroke patients or high-level Parkinson’s patients.

 Awesome, now how old is your youngest client, and how old is your oldest client?

 Ah, my oldest client, I don’t know.
-95 ish will say give or take.
+95-ish will say give or take.
 And my youngest is I’d say I think he’s 14 and he has a congenital issue and that’s kind of the youngest we go here.
 We’re not getting pediatric clinicians.
 Um, so but that’s kind of what we do.
 I think 14 I think so.
 Yeah.